MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

     ![Screenshot of a new lakehouse.](./images/new-lakehouse.png)

 1. View the new lakehouse, and note that the **Lakehouse explorer** pane on the left enables you to browse tables and files in the lakehouse:

     - The **Tables** folder contains tables that you can query using SQL semantics.
 Tables in a Microsoft Fabric lakehouse are based on the open source *Delta Lake* file format, commonly used in Apache Spark.
     - The **Files** folder contains data files in the OneLake storage for the lakehouse that aren't associated with managed delta tables.
 You can also create *shortcuts* in this folder to reference data that is stored externally.

     Currently, there are no tables or files in the lakehouse.

+    > _**Tip**: Use Files for raw or staged data, and Tables for curated, query-ready datasets.
+Tables are backed by Delta Lake so they support reliable updates and efficient queries._

 ## Ingest data

 A simple way to ingest data is to use a **Copy Data** activity in a pipeline to extract the data from a source and copy it to a file in the lakehouse.

+> _**Tip**: Pipelines provide a guided, repeatable way to bring data into the lakehouse.
+They’re easier than coding from scratch and can be scheduled later if needed._

 1. On the **Home** page for your lakehouse, in the **Get data** menu, select **New data pipeline**, and create a new data pipeline named **Ingest Data**.

 1. In the **Copy Data** wizard, on the **Choose a data source** page, select **Sample data** and then select the **NYC Taxi - Green** sample dataset.

     ![Screenshot of the Choose data source page.](./images/choose-data-source.png)

 1. On the **Connect to data source** page, view the tables in the data source.
 There should be one table that contains details of taxi trips in New York City.
 Then select **Next** to progress to the **Connect to data destination** page.

 1. On the **Connect to data destination** page, set the following data destination options, and then select **Next**:
     - **Root folder**: Tables
     - **Load settings**: Load to new table
     - **Destination table name**: taxi_rides *(You may need to wait for the column mappings preview to be displayed before you can change this)*
     - **Column mappings**: *Leave the default mappings as-is*
     - **Enable partition**: *Unselected*

+    > _**Why these choices?**_
+    >
+    > _We’re starting with Tables as the **root** so the data goes straight into a managed Delta table, which you can query right away.
+We’re loading it into a **new table** so this lab stays self-contained and nothing existing gets overwritten.
+We’ll stick with the **default column mappings** since the sample data already matches the expected structure—no custom mapping needed. **Partitioning** is turned off to keep things simple for this small dataset; while partitioning is useful for large-scale data, it’s not necessary here._

 1. On the **Review + save** page, ensure that the **Start data transfer immediately** option is selected, and then select **Save + Run**.

+    > _**Tip**: Starting immediately lets you watch the pipeline in action and confirm data arrives without extra steps._

     A new pipeline containing a **Copy Data** activity is created, as shown here: